This Site is ALL about Promoting Health. For Ourselves. For Our Planet. For our Future.

 - Michael Dowd 2021 Understanding our Predicament (33 min)

 Scroll down for more info relative to our ongoing process of quickly learning to live sustainably on the only planet in the universe capable of keeping us alive.
-The question we must ask ourselves is the one posed at the top of the image below:

 Because of the mistaken, yet ubiquitous, belief that humans actually need to eat animal protein to be healthy—a host of incredibly powerful, plant-based solutions to the world’s most serious health, hunger and sustainability crises never even make it to the table for consideration.

 For this reason, I consider this “protein myth” to be the single most serious obstacle to our long-term survival as a species.
-For if we cannot take the “animal out of the equation” when it comes to feeding ourselves, I can’t imagine that we will ever learn to live in harmony with nature—thereby placing the future of our civilization (and even our species) in serious jeopardy.
+For if we cannot take the “animal out of the equation” when it comes to feeding ourselves, I can’t imagine that we will ever learn to live in harmony with nature—thereby placing the future of our civilization (and our species) in serious jeopardy.

-World Bank researchers, Robert Goodland and Jeff Anhang make that fact abundantly clear in their 2009 paper, Livestock and Climate Change, in which they conclude that our consumption of animal-based foods is responsible for “at least 51%” of all human-induced greenhouse gases.
+World Bank researchers, Robert Goodland and Jeff Anhang make that fact abundantly clear in their 2009 paper, Livestock and Climate Change, in which they concluded that our consumption of animal-based foods is responsible for “at least 51%” of all human-induced greenhouse gases.
 That’s more than the total of ALL OTHER sources of those deadly gases—combined.

 It gets worse, in May of 2020, Dr. Sailesh Rao’s new peer-reviewed position paper concludes that animal agriculture accounts for a whopping 87% of all greenhouse gas emissions: Animal Agriculture is the Leading Cause of Climate Change